 Chances are you've heard about a food, drug or other method that claims to prevent, treat or cure coronavirus disease 2019 (COVID-19).
-But while it might be tempting to use a questionable product or method to stay healthy during the pandemic, it's extremely unlikely to work and might cause serious harm.
+But while it might be tempting to use a questionable product or method to stay healthy during the pandemic, it's very unlikely to work.
+And, in some cases, it might cause serious harm.

 - Pneumonia and flu vaccines.
 Vaccines against pneumonia, such as the pneumococcal vaccine, don't provide protection against the COVID-19 virus.
 The flu shot also won't protect you against the COVID-19 virus.
 However, annual flu vaccinations are recommended for everyone age 6 months and older.

 - High temperatures.
-Exposure to the sun or to temperatures higher than 77 F (25 C) doesn't prevent the COVID-19 virus or cure COVID-19.
+Exposure to the sun or to temperatures higher than 77 F (25 C) doesn't prevent infection with the COVID-19 virus or cure COVID-19 illness.
 You can get the COVID-19 virus in sunny, hot and humid weather.
 Taking a hot bath also can't prevent you from catching the COVID-19 virus.
 Your normal body temperature remains the same, regardless of the temperature of your bath or shower.

 - Low temperatures.
 Cold weather and snow also can't kill the COVID-19 virus.